Match-Hack/.github/profile/README.md

 - Backend powered by Lens Protocol.
 - Messaging services provided by XMTP.
 - API and data search by Airstack.
-- Profile verification through PolygonID.
+- Blockchain layer through Polygon.

 ## **The Concept** 💡